 According to the manufacturer, Maybach styling balances classic and avant-garde features.
 The doors, hood and fenders are made of aluminum.
 Maybach says a primary goal was to deliver an "entirely new definition of first class."

-Twelve body colors are available, and two-tone paint schemes may be specified.
+Twelve body colors are available and two-tone paint schemes can be specified.
 Bi-xenon headlights are standard.
-The regular-size Type 57 is 225.3 inches long overall, uses a 133.5-inch wheelbase and rides on 19-inch tires.
+The Type 57 is 225.3 inches long overall, has a 133.5-inch wheelbase and rides on 19-inch tires.
 A standard power-closing feature pulls the door shut from the first detent position.

-As many as 100 items inside the Maybach are trimmed with exotic woods.
-Buyers can mix options with the immense standard-equipment list in numerous combinations.
+As many as 100 items inside the Maybach are trimmed in exotic woods.
 Available accessories include a luggage set, a sterling silver champagne goblet, a humidor, a golf bag and a fluffy travel rug.
-Buyers may choose from six Grand Nappa leather colors and three types of wood.
-All four standard seats are heated, and active seat ventilation is available.
+Buyers can choose from six Grand Nappa leather colors and three types of wood.
+All four seats are heated, and active seat ventilation is available.

 Occupants can luxuriate in reclining rear seats.
 A television with a 9.5-inch TFT flat screen includes a DVD player.
-Interior features also include four-zone climate control with two air-conditioning units, a refrigerated compartment, a cordless phone with two handsets and a 21-speaker Bose Dolby sound system.
-Each sedan also has the Tele Aid emergency communication system and the Comand integrated control system.
+Interior features include four-zone climate control with two air-conditioning units, a refrigerated compartment, a cordless phone with two handsets and a 21-speaker Bose Dolby sound system.
+Each sedan also has Mercedes' Tele Aid emergency communication system and Comand integrated control system.
 Piano lacquer finish and carbon fiber elements decorate the interior of the Type 57 S sedan.

 Under the Hood

-Ten airbags, including two adaptive front airbags, four side-impact airbags, and front and rear side curtain-type airbags, are installed.
+Two adaptive front airbags, four side-impact airbags, and front and rear side curtain-type airbags are installed.